Andrew Stephenson lives in Colne and has advice centres in Barnoldswick and Nelson.

 Andrew served as a Vice Chairman of the Conservative Party between 2010-2013 and has acted as Parliamentary Private Secretary (PPS) to four Government Ministers.
-He has served as a Government Whip since 2017, currently holding the title of Vice-Chamberlain of the Household.
+Andrew is currently a Minister in the Department for Business, Energy and Industrial Strategy.
+He previously served as a Government Whip from 2017 - 2019, holding the title of Vice-Chamberlain of HM Household.
 In the EU Referendum in 2016, Andrew voted Leave, along with 63% of Pendle residents.

 A regular participant in House of Commons debates, until his promotion to the Whips Office, Andrew has achieved some notable successes.
 Following the murder of his constituent, Jane Clough, in 2010 by her partner who was out on bail, Andrew proposed a Private Members Bill to create a right of appeal against Crown Court bail decisions.
 Working with Jane’s parents, John and Penny Clough MBE, Andrew was successful in getting the law changed and this additional safeguard was introduced in 2012.

 As a former small businessman, Andrew has put jobs and employment at the top of his agenda.
 Andrew holds an annual Job Fair at Colne Muni and campaigned for a National Living Wage, which was introduced in 2016.
 He has long championed the regeneration of Brierfield Mills, securing millions of pounds from the Government to bring the site into public ownership and enable its £32 million transformation into ‘Northlight’.